 There are several natural migraine relief alternatives that claim to be effective, but are not scientifically proven.
-Nevertheless, they work for some of us at stopping our attacks.
+Nevertheless, they might work for you to stop your attacks if you start early.
 I've not been this lucky.
-They calm me down but don't abort the attack.

 I love that!

 Yet, I think that natural alternatives to the many medications are worth looking into.

 Even if abortive or preventive medication works for you, the prospect of taking medication daily can be daunting.

 And things get worse when side effects occur, or the medication is not as effective as it is supposed to be.
 There is a constant threat of overdose if they are not effective.